Linuxfabrik/monitoring-plugins/check-plugins/huawei-pacific-quota/README.md

 ### A share is missing from the output

 The check only reports quotas that have a hard quota configured, and by default only directory quotas.
 Verify on the appliance that the share has a hard quota (not just a soft or advisory quota), and run the check with `--quota-type=directory --quota-type=user --quota-type=user-group --lengthy` to see everything that is configured.
-Also check whether an `--ignore-regex` pattern excludes the share.
+Also check whether a `--match` or `--ignore` pattern excludes the share.
+Both are anchored at the start of the share name, so prefix a pattern with `.*` to match anywhere.

 ### The check runs into its timeout